 Beware of new "moneymaking scheme" using online salon

-(2) Confirm terms and conditions before making a contract.
+- Confirm contract details before making a contract.
 Keep a record of messages exchanged through social media because you may need it to solve a potential problem.